 Somewhat surprisingly, Sothern, at age 79 and in show business for nearly six decades, was the only cast member to receive an Academy Award nomination – thus becoming the fifth oldest nominee ever in the acting categories.
 She lost the Best Supporting Actress Oscar to Olympia Dukakis for Moonstruck.

 Once again in the public eye, she told the New York Times, “I’m exactly like my grandmother.
 She lived to be 93.
 She never gave up.
 They pulled the sheet over her three times and she pulled it down.”

 The Whales of August turned out to be Ann Sothern’s final film.
 She died at age 92 in March 2001 in Ketchum, Idaho, where she owned a cattle ranch.

-Further below is actress Ann Sothern’s TCM schedule.
+See below actress Ann Sothern’s TCM movie schedule.